 From 1 July 2015 specified authorities, including all schools as defined in the summary of this guidance, are subject to a duty under section 26 of the Counterterrorism and Security Act 2015 ("the CTSA 2015"), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism, also known as the Prevent duty.
-Bodies to which this duty applies must have regard to statutory guidance issued under section 29 of the CTSA 2015 ('Prevent Guidance').
-Paragraphs 57-76 of the Prevent Guidance are concerned specifically with schools.
+Bodies to which this duty applies must have regard to statutory guidance issued under section 29 of the CTSA 2015.